lampepfl/scala3-macro-tutorial/docs/inline.md

 ### Inline Conditionals
 If the condition of the inline is a known constant (`true` or `false`), possibly after inlining, then the `if` or `else`-branch is partially evaluated away and only one branch will be kept.

-For example, the following power function contains some `if` that will unroll the recursion and remove all function calls.
+For example, the following power method contains some `if` that will unroll the recursion and remove all method calls.

 ```scala
 inline def power(x: Double, inline n: Int): Double =